SubCommand Name and Help¶

 and then override it with @app.callback()

-, the name and help text will be inferred from the new callback:
+, the help text will be inferred from the new callback:

 import typer